zysim/vanilla-filterable-table/README.md

 # Vanilla Filterable Table
-Tryna make a vanilla table that you can filter
+Table that can be filtered.
+Completely vanilla.